Entrées par

 • Extreme environments (high temperature/radiation)

-Choose ceramic PCB, particularly aluminum nitride (AlN) substrates.
+Choose ceramic PCB, particularly aluminum nitride (Aln) substrates.

 Conclusion